discordutilitybot/utilitybot/.github/README.md

 You have to be at least a little bit familiar with **asyncio** and **discord.py** python library, and with python in general if you want to contribute.

-## How to request a new functionality or feature
+## How can i suggest a feature or request one?
-Use the Discord channel #feature-request to request a new feature.
+You can use the Discord channel #feature-request to request a new feature.
 You can also create an issue on GitHub to request a feature.
 If necessary, explain the feature with screenshots.

 ## Donating